jsk336/docs/docs/api/antha/format.md

 func Source(src []byte) ([]byte, error)
 ```
 Source formats src in canonical gofmt style and returns the result or an (I/O or
-syntax) error. src is expected to be a syntactically correct Go source file, or
+syntax) error. src is expected to be a syntactically correct Antha source file, or
-a list of Go declarations or statements.
+a list of Antha declarations or statements.

 If src is a partial source file, the leading and trailing space of src is
 applied to the result (such that it has the same leading and trailing space as